Buddleja davidii Cultivars and Hybrids

 Mauve fading to butterscotch B. weyeriana x B. davidii hybrid from Mike Dirr, University of Georgia.
 Flowers start mauve and then fade to the second colour.

 Big Blue Blue-violet Very fat, pale blue-violet flowers.
-From Halcyon Plants, South Wales.
+From Halcyon Plants, South Wales (no longer trading).

 Bishop's Velvet Deep purple Uniform purple with a reduced eye.

-Bishop's Violet Mauve-violet An older B. fallowiana x B. davidii hybrid from Treseder's Nursery, Cornwall.
+Bishop's Violet Mauve-violet An older B. fallowiana x B. davidii hybrid (1950s)from Treseder's Nursery, Cornwall.

 Blaze Pink Pink From Ball Horticultural.